Nelson-PT/Drinking_game/README.md

 A table top meme drinking game

 # Runing
-Using unity just run the .unity executable that is in the main folder
+Using unity just run the .unity executable that is in the asset folder